Chaos and integrability in SL(2,R)-geometry: Introduction

 which is an integral of the system.

-It is well-known that in the upper half-plane model these curves are circles, or arcs of circles when $\mathcal C$ is larger, or less than 1 respectively (see Fig. 1).
+It is well-known that in the upper half-plane model these curves are circles if $\mathcal C>1$, and arcs of circles if $\mathcal C<1$ (see Fig. 1).
 These curves can also be interpreted as magnetic geodesics on hyperbolic plane (see e.g. \cite{Arnold,Hedlund-1}).
 Note that the condition $\mathcal C>1$ is equivalent to $\Delta<0.$

 As a concrete example we consider the case of the modular 3-fold $\mathcal M^3_\Gamma$ with $\Gamma=PSL(2,\mathbb Z)$.
 It was probably Quillen, who was the first to make an important observation that the quotient